 - Detox.
 Alcohol and drug detox services are available in a safe, 24-hour, medically supervised inpatient setting.
 Our addiction medicine and psychiatry physicians work collaboratively with highly trained nursing staff to provide careful cessation from different types of substances.
 Detox is a type of treatment during which patients receive pharmacological interventions to prevent withdrawal symptoms after the abrupt cessation of a particular substance of abuse.

 - Substance abuse disorders and addiction.Drug and alcohol dependence means that a person needs a drug or alcohol to function normally.
 Abruptly stopping the substance leads to withdrawal symptoms.
 Addiction is the compulsive use of a substance, despite its negative or dangerous effects.

 - Dual diagnosis.
 Patients with co-occurring psychiatric and substance abuse disorders are dual-diagnosis patients.
 Our physicians have extensive experience with dual diagnosis.

 - Eating disorders.
-Anorexia, bulimia and eating disorders not otherwise specified are the most common eating disorders.
-Our team of psychiatrists, psychologists and therapists work with patients, young and old, who are diagnosed with eating disorders and other mental health disorders.
+Anorexia and bulimia are the most common eating disorders.
+Our team of psychiatrists, psychologists and therapists work with young patients who are diagnosed with eating disorders and other mental health disorders.
 We offer inpatient treatment for children and adolescents.